jku-vds-lab/projection-space-explorer/README.md

 There are special properties that are handled differently by the system:
 - Including properties "x" and "y" tells the system to initialize the scatterplot according to these values.
-- The property “groupLabel” specifies the group each compound belongs to.
+- The property “clusterLabel” specifies the group each compound belongs to.

 #### Atom Properties
 Atom specific properties are recognized by the backend if the property starts with “atom.dprops”.
 Those properties are interpreted as attribution scores and shown on top of the compound structure with a heatmap and contour lines (see section “Details” for more information.